posit-dev/py-shinylive/README.md

 shiny create myapp
 ```

-Once you have a Shiny application in `myapp/` and would like create a deployment in `site/`:
+Once you have a Shiny application in `myapp/` and would like turn it into a Shinylive app in `site/`:

 ```
-shinylive deploy myapp site
+shinylive export myapp site
 ```

 Then you can preview the application by running a web server and visiting it in a browser: